Dr Aslam Kaitah

 OVERVIEW

-Dr Kaitah holds a bachelor’s degree in education economics from the University of Abuja, a Master's in Oil and Gas Accounting from the University of Dundee, and a PhD in Business and Law from the University of East London.
-Dr Kaitah is deeply engaged in petroleum policy, regulation, and governance, contributing to enhanced efficiency and stakeholder outcomes in the energy sector.
+Dr Kaitah holds a Bachelor’s degree in Education Economics from the University of Abuja, a Master’s in Oil and Gas Accounting from the University of Dundee, and a PhD in Business and Law from the University of East London.
+His research focuses on petroleum policy, regulation and governance, with an emphasis on improving efficiency and stakeholder outcomes in the energy sector.

-His significant industry experience includes over a decade of managerial roles in taxation and audit with the Nigerian Tax Authority.
-His transition to academia was supported by a scholarship from the Petroleum Technology Development Fund (PTDF), underscoring the impact of his work.
-Dr Kaitah has presented his research at venues like the Central European University and at international conferences such as the European Energy Security and Supply Conference at Chatham House, London.
+Dr Kaitah has presented his research at institutions including the Central European University and at international conferences such as the European Energy Security and Supply Conference at Chatham House, London.

 MOST RECENT RESEARCH